sirisian/ecmascript-types/decorators.md

 	type ClassSetterReflection<T = any> = {
 		type: (value: T) => void;
 		name: string | symbol;
+		static: boolean;
+		private: boolean;
+		protected: boolean;
 		metadata: ClassSetterMetadata;
 	};

+	// A setter takes exactly one parameter, so this reflection carries no `index`
+	// where the other parameter reflections do - an index that is always 0 reports
+	// nothing.
 	type ClassSetterParameterReflection<T = any> = {
 		type: T;
 		name: string;